SoWhitIs/belly-button-biodiversity-analysis/README.md

 * Yellow Box: Users can select their number from the drop down menu and an individualized snapshot of what bacteria was found from their donations will be presented.

 * Orange Box: Just above the navigation bar a brief description of the project and a “thank you” to participants.

 * Green Box: Each chart can be accessed individually from the navigation menu just below the introductory title jumbotron.

     * To reset the dashboard, user can simply click “All Dashboards” or refresh the page.

+* Purple/Blueish Box: View of Chats After volunter has selected _their_ number.

  Experience the [dashboard!](https://sowhitis.github.io/belly-button-biodiversity-analysis/)